 And then I had a baby and went on maternity leave.
-The first couple weeks were always okay, when I had some help, and then I got a crash course in having to manage mornings on my own and things took a sharp turn toward the frump.
+The first couple weeks, when I had some help, were okay — and then I got a crash course in having to manage mornings on my own and things took a sharp turn toward the frump.
 Showers happened later and later (if at all), and I was regularly kissing my husband goodbye with morning breath and oily hair and face, in my jammies or (oh God) a dowdy bathrobe.
 Maybe a sexy burp rag tossed over my shoulder.
-Obviously, what I looked like in the morning wasn’t a secret to him anymore, or anything, but dammit, I didn’t like his parting shot of me every day to resemble a sick day, or a stay-in-bed-and-be-sad day, or maybe how he probably remembered his mom looking like in the morning before school.
+Obviously, what I looked like in the morning wasn’t a secret to him anymore, or anything, but dammit, I didn’t like his parting shot of me every day to resemble a sick day, or a stay-in-bed-and-be-sad day, or maybe how he probably remembered his mom looking in the morning before school.

-1) Thou must not still be wearing pajamas when he returns from work.
+1. Thou must not still be wearing pajamas when your spouse returns from work.
 Put anything, ANYTHING, else on, so it’s clear you spent at least a few measly minutes on yourself during the day.

-2) Brush your teeth first thing, no matter what.
+2. Brush thy teeth first thing, no matter what.
 Do not pass go, do not go to the crib, do not do anything until your teeth are brushed.

-3) Thou shalt spend a moment with an oil-absorbing sheet and thou shalt not regret it.
+3. Thou shalt spend a moment with an oil-absorbing sheet.
+Thou shalt not regret it.
+Trust me.

 Maternity leave and beyond, I swear: every bad day I’ve had staying (OR WORKING) at home is a day I skipped the getting dressed part.
 “Working at home in your pajamas” sounds really nice, but for me it was a black hole where all my self-respect went to die.
 Even a simple upgrade to nice-ish gym wear would drastically improve my mood and ability to get things done.

-(And let’s not even mention the days that I forgot we had someone stopping by to inspect the HVAC or deliver a package or rewire a ceiling fan and I had to answer the door at 2 pm looking like I just rolled out of bed, while my children are running around in THEIR pajamas and the house is a mess and I’m just like, yeah, hey, come on in, WELCOME TO HELL.)
+(And let’s not even mention the days that I forgot we had someone stopping by to inspect the HVAC or deliver a package or rewire a ceiling fan and I had to answer the door at 2 pm looking like I just rolled out of bed, while my children were running around in THEIR pajamas and the house was a mess and I was just like, yeah, hey, come on in, WELCOME TO HELL.)